clary045/Apple-and-Orange-Grading-Using-SVM/README.md

 A video demontration on this can be found at: https://youtu.be/IHFCdor68Iw

-For reporting bugs or help regarding any aspect of the SVM algorithm, please email: clarida045@gmail.com
+For reporting bugs or help regarding any aspect of the SVM algorithm, please do email: clarida045@gmail.com